 Task force and workgroups

-Over the past two years, the Cannabis Science Task Force has been working to recommend laboratory quality standards in preparation for a rulemaking process to change the way cannabis-testing labs are accredited in Washington.
-The task force's goal is to provide a solid framework for credible cannabis laboratory accreditation in the future.
+Over the past two years, the Cannabis Science Task Force has been working to recommend laboratory quality standards in preparation for rulemaking to change the way cannabis-testing labs are accredited in Washington.
+The task force's goal is to provide a solid framework for credible cannabis laboratory accreditation.

-Specialized workgroups, including for potency, proficiency testing, and various contamininants, have been collaborating to produce preliminary recommendations for laboratory quality standards for the next report to the Legislature.
+Specialized workgroups — including for potency, proficiency testing, and various contaminants — have been collaborating to produce preliminary recommendations for laboratory quality standards for the next report to the Legislature.
 These groups will continue to collaborate on standards through Feb.
 2022, unless work is completed earlier.